Azure/data-api-builder/docs/running-using-dab-cli.md

 # Running Data API Builder for Azure Databases using CLI

-The easiest option that doesn't request cloning the repo is to use the `dab` [CLI tool](./dab-cli.md) that you can find in the `Release` tab:
+The easiest option that doesn't require cloning the repo is to use the `dab` [CLI tool](./dab-cli.md) that you can find in the `Release` tab:

 ## Install `dab` CLI